Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: Standardization activities and patents

-In this section we propose a classification and description of the standardization activity related to Segment Routing.
-The number of standardization documents related to Segment Routing is high, thus we decided to focus on a subset of them: more in detail, we report here \numRFCStandardization Request For Comment (RFC) and \numDrafttandardization Internet Drafts.
+In this section we propose a classification and description of the standardization activity related to Segment Routing and the analysis of the most relevant patents.
+We have classified \numRFCStandardization Request For Comment (RFC) and \numDrafttandardization Internet Drafts.
+Our taxonomy is based on 7 categories and the result of the classification is shown in Table \ref{tab:standardization}.